Revisiting dynamics of quantum causal structures -- when can causal order evolve?

-Quantum theory has, for over a century, challenged our \textit{common sense} in many scenarios -- states of superpositions, uncertainty relations, and nonlocal phenomena, to name a few.
-One of its most recent impacts has been in the realm of causality: nowadays one may theoretically construct scenarios where the cause-effect relations between objects is fundamentally undetermined, as if in a quantum superposition.
-This concept was first introduced by Lucien Hardy in Ref.~\cite{hardy2005probability}, and further formalised in Refs.~\cite{hardy2007towards,markes2011entropy}, based on the idea that the interplay between quantum theory and general relativity seems to suggest that a unifying physical theory would feature a fundamentally indefinite structure of causal relations.
+Quantum theory has, for over a century, challenged our \textit{common sense} in many scenarios---states of superpositions, uncertainty relations, and nonlocal phenomena, to name a few.
+One of its most recent impacts has been in the realm of causality: nowadays, one may theoretically construct scenarios where the cause--effect relations between objects is fundamentally undetermined as if in a quantum superposition.
+This concept was first introduced by Lucien Hardy in Ref.~\cite{hardy2005probability}, and further formalised in Refs.~\cite{hardy2007towards,markes2011entropy}, based on the idea that the interplay between quantum theory and general relativity seems to suggest that a unifying physical theory would feature a fundamentally indefinite structure of causal~\mbox{relations}.

 It was first conjectured in Ref.~\cite{hardy2009quantum} that such indefiniteness should be a resource for information processing.
-Indeed, the seminal example of the so-called \textit{quantum switch}, introduced in Ref.~\cite{chiribella2009beyond} and further developed in Ref.~\cite{qswitch}, shows that this is indeed the case.
-There, an auxiliary quantum system is used to determine whether a quantum process {$\mathcal{E}$} happens before or after another process {$\mathcal{F}$} -- if the auxiliary system is initialised in a superposition state, then the causal structure between {$\mathcal{E}$} and {$\mathcal{F}$} is indefinite, a.k.a.~causally non-separable.
-The quantum-switch experiment not only highlights new conceptual challenges for the foundations of physics, but also presents an opportunity for quantum information theory, since it can be used to implement certain information-theoretic tasks that quantum circuits with definite causal structure cannot realise \cite{qswitch,araujo2014computational,feix2015quantum,guerin2016exponential,kristjansson2020resource,zhao2020quantum}.
+Indeed, the seminal example of the so-called \textit{{quantum switch}}, introduced in Ref.~\cite{chiribella2009beyond} and further developed in Ref.~\cite{qswitch}, shows that this is indeed the case. {There, an indefinite causal structure is simulated by using quantum control of a causal structure,} that is, an auxiliary quantum system is used to determine whether a quantum process {$\mathcal{E}$} happens before or after another process {$\mathcal{F}$}---if the auxiliary system is initialised in a superposition state, then the causal structure between {$\mathcal{E}$} and {$\mathcal{F}$} is indefinite, which is also known as~causally non-separable \cite{branciard2016witnesses}.
+The quantum-switch experiment not only highlights new conceptual challenges for the foundations of physics but also presents an opportunity for quantum information theory, since it can be used to implement certain information-theoretic tasks that quantum circuits with definite causal structure cannot realise \cite{qswitch,araujo2014computational,feix2015quantum,guerin2016exponential,kristjansson2020resource,zhao2020quantum}.